zerobase-io/About-Us-Onboarding/README.md

 * [#zerobase-volunteers](https://necsi-edu.slack.com/archives/C010FSAKGPQ) - Our main volunteers channel

 ## Joining a Team and Contributing
 Zerobase exists across 13 time zones and development and we use a decentralized team of teams structure.
-Want to contribute?
-Join a team and let us know how you would like to contribute and we will see how you can best fit to make an impact!
+The best way to bring your best is to join a team, let us know how you would like to contribute, and we will see how you can make an impact!

 Read our [Product Roadmap](https://github.com/zerobase-io/smart-tracing/wiki/Product-Roadmap) for up to date information of our current engineering focus - find out our biggest priority today, and what's coming next.